MakeSchool-Tutorials/Core-Data-Tutorial/P02-Creating-the-Managed-Object/content.md

 >
 > ![manual-none](assets/manual-none.png)

-Next we'll need to do a series of steps to create some CoreData files:
+Next we'll need to do a series of steps to create some Core Data files:

 > [action]
 >